The Best Time To Travel To Alaska

 In the spring there is ample opportunity to reel in a prize haul.
 The peak season for King Salmon begins in May, as does the season for Halibut.
 At this time of year, the sun doesn’t set until nearly 11 pm, meaning there’s plenty of time to fish!

-The summer months of June, July and August are the peak fishing season in Alaska.
+The best time to travel to Alaska for fishing tends to be in the summer months of June, July, and August for peak season.
 During these months you can catch the end of the King Salmon season, and peak times for Silver, Red, Pink and Chum Salmon.
 Early June sees the start of the great salmon run, where Pacific and Atlantic salmon swim back to the river spawning grounds where they were born.
 It is one of the natural world’s most impressive spectacles and a fascinating sight.
 The warm temperatures in August make heli-fishing a great option, have a gander of our Tordrillo Lodge Itinerary for clarity on what this could look like.

 Fishers in the autumn can expect Halibut and Silver Salmon, along with the stunning hazel hues of fall.
 Although this season lacks weather consistency, it more than makes up for it by providing some of the best autumnal scenery in the world!

 If you’re looking to make the most of the frozen waters, an ice-fishing trip during the winter months could be for you.
 Ice-fishing is an excellent activity for getting travelers out in nature, and its shallow learning curve makes it perfect for expert and novice fishers alike.